open-atmos/PySDM/paper/paper.md

-For validation of the the newly introduced immersion freezing models, a set of notebooks reproducing box-model simulations from @Alpert_and_Knopf_2016 was introduced to the PySDM-examples package.
+For validation of the the newly introduced immersion freezing models, a set of notebooks reproducing box-model simulations from @Alpert_and_Knopf_2016 was introduced to the `PySDM-examples` package.
-A comparison of the time-dependent and singular models using the kinematic prescribed-flow environment introduced in PySDM v1 has been developed and is the focus of @Arabas_et_al_2022.
+A comparison of the time-dependent and singular models using the kinematic prescribed-flow environment introduced in `PySDM` v1 has been developed and is the focus of @Arabas_et_al_2022.

 ### Surface-partitioning of organics to modify surface tension of droplets
-In addition to the standard case of an assumed constant surface tension of water, three thermodynamic frameworks describing the surface-partitioning of organic species have been included in PySDM.
+In addition to the standard case of an assumed constant surface tension of water, three thermodynamic frameworks describing the surface-partitioning of organic species have been included in `PySDM`.
 These models describe the surface tension of a droplet as a function of the dry aerosol composition and the wet radius.
 An example of how to specify the surface tension formulation is shown below.
 The three additional thermodynamic frameworks have been implemented following @Ovadnevaite_et_al_2017, @Ruehl_et_al_2016, and Szyszkowski-Langmuir.
 The `some_aerosol` object is an instance of an arbitrary aerosol from the `DryAerosolMixture` super-class.
 ```python
 formulae_bulk = Formulae(
     surface_tension='Constant'